About the Department

 GCSE is assessed in practical activities (40% of course) and two theory exams (60%).
 The practical assessment is made up of three sports, two of which need to be an individual and a team sport with the third being a choice of either.
 In addition, a controlled assessment is carried out in April of Year 11 in a sport of the pupil’s choice.

-During Years 12 and 13, students receive 12 periods of teaching per fortnight, with a range of extended homework assignments.
+During Years 12 and 13, students receive 12 periods of teaching per fortnight, with a range of extended homework assignments and opportunities to participate in a range of sports.

 Physical Education is a vital area of study that underpins many higher education courses.
 Applications for Physiotherapy, Psychology, Biomechanics, Armed Forces, Teaching, Coaching Education all benefit from having taken Physical Education to at least AS Level.